- Monthly Theme: Splatter

 Kristine: You think I am just trying to provoke you.

-Sean: I just don’t understand “bored” but I believe your experience.
+Sean: I don’t understand “bored” in reaction to such a bonkers movie, but I believe your experience.

 Kristine: Well, I am having a hard time understanding it, too, but it is the truth.